papagala/IntelliFold/README.md

 4. **Optional Optimization**: Enable [custom kernels](docs/kernels.md) for faster inference and reduced memory usage

+5. **Custom MSA Servers**: For enterprise or private deployments requiring authentication, see the [MSA Server Authentication](docs/usage.md#msa-server-authentication) section in our usage guide.

 For comprehensive usage instructions and examples, refer to the [Usage Guide](docs/usage.md).